scuzzydude/asimov/asimov.md

 The systematic way to accomplish that is to use something other than property to measure value.

 Let's just say old Daryl's motivations were pure, and he was just trying to help the world like he was an actual big baller, instead of just a highly paid professional who worked for a billionaire.
 Maybe he tweeted without thinking about the implications.
-Let's imagine for a moment there was kid from Hong Kong, who came to the U.S. to study at the University of Houston in the 1980s, and of course fell in love with basketball, *The Dream*, and the Rockets.
+Let's imagine for a moment there was kid from Hong Kong, who came to the U.S. to study at the University of Houston in the 1980s, and of course fell in love with basketball, *The Dream*, and The Rockets.
 He goes back to Hong Kong, starts some business, and become wealthy.
-He becomes the *Rockets Billionaire* because he always wears Rockets colors on game day and is known to have breakfast club parties with employees and friends to watch the Rockets.
+He becomes the *Rockets Billionaire* because he always wears Rockets colors on game day and is known to have breakfast club parties with employees and friends to watch The Rockets.
 After the handover and the accession of Yao Ming, he becomes unofficial basketball ambassador to fans in Shenzhen and Guangzhou and gets a reputation throughout the region as a civic and business leader.
 He maintains good relationships with both local and national party leadership.
 In 2019, fearing a crisis, he starts to work with people on both sides, since they're all Chinese, and develops some peaceful compromises he thinks both sides will accept.
 He finally gets his ideas in order and writes up a paper, and then flies to Party HQ in Beijing to discuss his proposal.
 He dresses up in his Harden #13 Jersey, since that's his thing, and even though it's not a game day, he's got to live up to his reputation.
 It's morning of October 5^th^, 2019 when he walks into the conference room, and instead of greeting him, all the party big shots give him the death stare.
 He's like, "*What's up with you guys*?" somebody hands him a phone with a shot of Morey's tweet.

 Daryl, you think anybody in China is going to listen to *Rockets Billionaire*, or even just *Rockets Taxi Driver*?
 People had to change their personal values -- their identities -- because you made a value judgement about a dispute that has nothing to do with you.